 - Certain types of people tend to benefit more from therapy.
 If you're introspective, analytical, articulate, and curious about yourself, you'll have an easier time of things.
 Again, luckily many people with social skills issues fit this description.

 - Therapy works best when the client's life is pretty stable.
-It's hard to devote time to dealing with your psychological issues when you're broke, hungry, just got fired, about to get kicked out of your apartment, and are awaiting a court date.
+It's hard to devote time to dealing with your psychological issues when you're broke, hungry, just got fired, about to get kicked out of your apartment, and awaiting a court date.

 Reasons someone might be wary about attending therapy